I am the Pop-Tart whisperer.

 As a child of the 1960s, I had been raised on this food.
 We had them in the house back when they came in four unfrosted varieties, in packaging that suggested you cut them diagonally and serve them on their sides, like a pie.

 I remember the joy in our house when the Frosted Strawberry flavor first appeared.
 I shall never forget the horror we experienced when we discovered that, left too long in our brand-new toaster, Frosted Strawberry Pop-Tarts burst into foot-high flames.
 I still cannot shake the sense of disappointment when I discovered, later in life, that fresh strawberries tasted nothing like the filling in a strawberry Pop-Tart.
 The strawberry filling is better.

-So in those days of war and discovery in 2001, picking through the discarded packages, I learned to distinguish the flavors I could stomach, and avoid the dreaded one I could not.
+So in those days of war and grief and discovery in 2001, picking through the discarded packages, I learned to distinguish the flavors I could stomach, and avoid the dreaded one I could not.
 It has to do with the feel of the package, subtle differences in weight and texture, the distinctive physical and metaphysical profile of each variety.
 It’s all there, in plain sight, if you’re looking.